Grammar 1

 • understand how images hold attention

-• see how meaning is shaped by small decisions
+• understand how meaning is shaped by small decisions

 • make photographs that are more deliberate and coherent

-The goal is not to produce a particular style, but to develop a way of working that you can continue to build on.
+The goal is to develop a way of working you can continue to build on over time.

 Who this class is for